1. When is the program offered?

 No. An online program allows flexibility to make the necessary changes to keep current.
 Changes in industry issues and concerns can be quickly uploaded for instant access by all students.

-10. Do the programs contain video or audio?
+9. Does the program contain video or audio?

-The program has multimedia options; however, to avoid user problems with bandwidth and memory restrictions we have not incorporated them directly in the program at this time.
+The program has multimedia options.
 All courses do have direct links to the websites of numerous manufacturer and industry associations.
 These provide extensive supplementary material and multimedia options.

 Each student is paired up with an instructor or for one-on-one interaction when needed.
 The facilitator will be available (via email or phone) to answer any questions you may have and to provide feedback on your performance.
 All of our instructors are experienced in the field of home inspection and home inspection education.